Source:http://www.cac.gov.cn/2020-04/27/c_1589535450769077.htm 【release time】April 13, 2020

 Article 2: Where critical information infrastructure operators (hereafter referred to as "operators") purchase network products and services that impact or have the potential to impact national security, they shall conduct network security reviews in accordance with these measures.

 Article 3: Cybersecurity reviews are to combine the prevention of cybersecurity risks with promotion of technological applications, combine equity and transparency in procedures with protection of intellectual property rights, combine ex ante reviews with ongoing regulation, and combine enterprise's pledges with social oversight, to carry out reviews of areas such as the products' and services' security, reliability, and potention national security risks.

-Article 4: Under the leadership of the Central Cyberspace Affairs Commission, the State Internet Information Office is to establish a nationa mechanism for cybersecurity review work, in conjunction with the National development and Reform Commission, Ministry of Industry and Information, Ministry of Public Security, Ministry of State Security Ministry of Finance, People's Bank of China, State Administration for Market Regulation, State Administration of Radio and Television, State Secrets Administration, and State Cryptography Administration.
+Article 4: Under the leadership of the Central Cyberspace Affairs Commission, the State Internet Information Office is to establish a national mechanism for cybersecurity review work in conjunction with the National Development and Reform Commission, Ministry of Industry and Information, Ministry of Public Security, Ministry of State Security Ministry of Finance, People's Bank of China, State Administration for Market Regulation, State Administration of Radio and Television, State Secrets Administration, and State Cryptography Administration.

 An Office for Cybersecurity Review is to be set up in the State Internet Information Office, and be responsible for regulating systems related to cybersecurity reviews and organizing cybersecurity reviews.

 Article 5: Where operators purchase network products and services, they shall make an anticipatory judgment of national security risks that might occur after they are put into use.
 Where there is an impact or potential impact on national security, an application for cybersecurity review shall be made to the Office for Cybersecurity Review.